 Brownfield planning, remediation, and infrastructure services for a new riverfront design

 When the City of Wausau wanted to lay the groundwork for a new regional recreation and entertainment waterfront destination, they started working with our multi-disciplinary team of planners, landscape architects, engineers, and scientists.
 The goal?
-Implement public improvements along 1,500 feet of Wisconsin River shoreline.
+Implement public improvements along 2,200 feet (670 metres) of Wisconsin River shoreline.

-The new riverfront design includes an ADA, publicly-accessible boat and fishing wharf, a kayak launch, a multi-use trail system, riverbank restoration, landscaping amenities, and lighting and site furnishings.
+The new riverfront design includes an Americans with Disabilities Act (ADA), publicly-accessible boat and fishing wharf, a kayak launch, a multi-use trail system, riverbank restoration, landscaping amenities, and lighting and site furnishings.
 Our work also turned toward a previously navigable stream that had been encapsulated into a large-diameter storm sewer as the city developed.
 To restore the stream, it was daylighted and an arched bridge was built over it with a lighted waterfall feature (for both visual and functional appeal).
 This restoration served to recirculate fresh water from the Wisconsin River into the stream during low flow periods in the summer.

-Over the past several years, our brownfield team has helped city officials obtain more than $2.5 million in federal and state funding to remediate and redevelop 31 acres of vacant and contaminated riverfront parcels.
+Over the past several years, our brownfield team has helped city officials obtain more than $2.5 million in federal and state funding to remediate and redevelop 31 acres (12.5 hectares) of vacant and contaminated riverfront parcels.
+Sources of funding included an Environmental Protection Agency (EPA) area-wide planning grant, two EPA clean-up grants, and numerous public and private grants and contributions.
 Today, the process of reclaiming this valuable waterfront resource for the enjoyment of the community continues to unfold.

 We're better together